-Planning a trip to India in 2019?
+Planning a trip to India?
 Want to know the top 15 travel tips for travelling India?
 Then this is the post for you!

 It would take a lifetime to explore India in its entirety, but after 5 months of travelling through India we learnt a lot about the place and have compiled this list of top India travel tips to help you our fellow traveller out!